SocialGouv/kontinuous/README.md

 ## 3.5 patches

 Patches are pure nodeJS file used to modify final `manifests` after compiled by `helm template`. <br>
-Same as `values-compilers` patches has to expose a function using commonJS.
+Same as `values-compilers` and `validators`, patches has to expose a function using commonJS.
 This function will receive the kubernetes manifests as an array of object that you can mutate directly or use to produce a new one that you will return. <br>
 Here are the args that the function will receive: `module.exports = (values, options, { config, utils, ctx, logger, values }) => values` <br>
 See [values-compilers doc for details on arguments](#34-values-compilers)